-When transitioning to continuous learning outside of the traditional school classroom, positive relationships and shared decision-making with families is critical.
-Refer to the Providing Family Supports section of OSPI's Continuous Learning 2020 publication for recommendations on
+As part of the reopening schools process, if a district is using remote learning as well as the traditional school classroom model, it is important to develop positive relationships and participate in shared decision-making with families.
+Refer to the Providing Family Supports section of OSPI's Reopening Washington Schools 2020: District Planning Guide for recommendations on communicating with and supporting all families during school closures.

-Inclusive continuous learning requires that schools and families work together to facilitate learning and positive experiences for migrant students during school closures.
+Reopening schools requires schools and families work together to facilitate learning and positive experiences for migrant students during school closures.
 Families are essential partners, as homes become the hub of learning.

 Consider the following:

 Be sensitive to family needs, family and student cultures, language differences, and strengths.

-All families have a wide variety of strengths and needs that should be recognized and addressed throughout the provision of continuous learning.
-Work with families around providing instructional supports and related services, it may be helpful to include discussions of schedules, content, modality, flexibility, and focus.
+All families have a wide variety of strengths and needs that should be recognized and addressed throughout the provision of the various models of instruction that will be used for re-opening schools.
+When working with families around providing instructional supports and related services, it may be helpful to include discussions of schedules, content, modality, flexibility, and focus.

-Some homes have more than one student in multiple grades and will need to coordinate resources and expectations from different instructors.
+Some homes may have a number of students in multiple grades and need to coordinate resources and expectations from different instructors.
 The student's age, grade level, and learning needs will affect the level of support and supervision needed by families.
 It is also important to recognize that many families may not understand the concepts and assignments that students are expected to demonstrate.
 This could cause family members to become overwhelmed and frustrated if expectations are not clear and manageable for the adults and their students.
 Some families might find it particularly challenging to support their student with activities or work that is presented only in English when that is not the language spoken in the home.